Hyperthymesia: Notable cases

 In March 2009, Price was interviewed for an article in Wired magazine by Gary Marcus, a cognitive psychologist at New York University.
 Price's brain had been subject to a brain scan and the hippocampus and prefrontal cortex had been reportedly normal.
 Marcus claimed, however, that her brain resembled "those of people with obsessive-compulsive disorder" and suggested that her remarkable memory might be "the byproduct of obsession", claiming also that "the memory woman clings tightly to her past".
-Price has since reacted angrily to such claims and McGaugh has also expressed skepticism about this explanation.
-Price gave her first interview in over a year for the UK's Channel 4 documentary The Boy Who Can't Forget, and provided an insight into just how difficult life can be for people who have this ability.
+Price strongly disputed this and McGaugh has also challenged the explanation.
+Price gave her first interview in over a year for the UK's Channel 4 documentary The Boy Who Can't Forget, and spoke of the challenges of living with the condition.